knative/docs/docs/serving/samples/blue-green-deployment.md

+---
-# Routing and managing traffic with blue/green deployment
+title: "Routing and managing traffic with blue/green deployment"
+linkTitle: "Routing and managing traffic"
+weight:
+---

 This sample demonstrates updating an application to a new version using a blue/green traffic routing pattern.
 With Knative, you can safely reroute traffic